0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 - It must include a `globalExitRoot` value that is present in the `GlobalExitRootMap` of the bridge’s L1 `PolygonZkEVMGlobalExitRoot.sol` contract.
 A batch is valid only if it includes a valid `globalExitRoot`.
 - The length of the transactions byte array must be less than the value of `MAX_TRANSACTIONS_BYTE_LENGTH` constant.
-- The timestamp of the batch must be greater or equal to that of the last batch sequenced, but less than or equal to the timestamp of the block where the sequencing L1 transaction is executed.
-All batches must be ordered by time.
+- The timestamp of the block must be greater or equal to that of the last block (of a sequenced batch), but less than or equal to the timestamp of the block where the sequencing L1 transaction is executed.
+All blocks must be ordered by time.

-If one batch is not valid, the transaction reverts, discarding the entire sequence.
-Otherwise, if all batches to be sequenced are valid, the sequencing process will continue.
+If one block is not valid, the transaction reverts, discarding the entire sequence.
+Otherwise, if all blocks in the batches that are to be sequenced are valid, the sequencing process continues as normal.

 A storage variable called `lastBatchSequenced` is used as a batch counter, and it is thus incremented each time a batch is sequenced.
-It gives a specific index number to each batch that will be used as a position value in the batch chain.
+It gives a specific index number to each batch that is to be used as a position value in the batch chain.

 The same hashing mechanism used in blockchains to link one block to the next is used in batches to ensure the cryptographic integrity of the batch chain.
 That is, including the previous batch's digest among the data used to compute the next batch's digest.